-The establishment is licensed under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 ('the Quality and Safety Regulations 2007') for storage, distribution, import and export of tissues and cells for human application.
-The establishment does not currently import or export tissues and cells for human application.
+The establishment is licensed under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (Quality and Safety Regulations) to store, distribute and import tissues and cells for human application.
+The establishment imports demineralized bone matrix (DBM) from a single third country supplier (3CS), NuVasive Inc., based in the United States of America (USA).